astefanutti/website/src/posts/kubernetes-cluster/index.md

 ## Requirements

 - The cluster should be **enclosed in a standalone _unit_**, that can easily be manipulated, open and maintained modularly;
-- The cluster _unit_ should **not contain any high voltage component**[^3], to lower the risk of electrical shock, that may occur by inadvertently contacting a source of current;
+- The cluster _unit_ should **not contain any high voltage component**, to lower the risk of electrical shock, that may occur by inadvertently contacting a source of current;
 - The cluster can be **operated in a standalone manner**, by plugging in a screen and a keyboard;
 - Each worker node can be **powered on/off programmatically**, so that it's ultimately possible to implement [cluster auto-scaling](https://github.com/kubernetes/autoscaler).

-[^3]: As a basic safety rule, the cluster must be switched off and the main power supply unplugged, before performing any maintenance operation, as any source of current is potentially dangerous.
-Still, using low-voltage DC currents decreases the risk of [electrical injury](https://en.wikipedia.org/wiki/Electrical_injury#Pathophysiology).

 One hidden goal, behing some of these requirements, is to share the cluster with my 4 years-old daughter.
-I hope this will become an educational tool, introducing her to computers, and familiarizing her with shells and terminals 👨‍👧[^4].
+I hope this will become an educational tool, introducing her to computers, and familiarizing her with shells and terminals 👨‍👧[^3].

-[^4]: As I work at home, she is used to coming to my desk, hi-jacking my keyboard and typing random strings.
+[^3]: As I work at home, she is used to coming to my desk, hi-jacking my keyboard and typing random strings.
 Now, she enjoys having her own computer, with a mechanical keyboard and a retro terminal, while I can work without being interrupted, in addition to being satisfied she starts her journey into the fabulous [history of computing hardware](https://en.wikipedia.org/wiki/History_of_computing_hardware).

 ## Parts